- More than 2 hours per day

 Important health schemes and tests

-- DNA test - CEA/CH (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear, carrier or affected dogs)
+- DNA test - CEA/CH - part of The Kennel Club's CombiBreed package* (see below).
+Find lists of tested dogs

-- DNA test - TNS (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear or carrier dogs)
+- DNA test - TNS - part of The Kennel Club's CombiBreed package* (see below).
+Find lists of tested dogs

 - Check inbreeding calculators